 While some people think small businesses are at a disadvantage compared to larger brands on social media, I disagree.
-In fact, I think we’ll continue to see how social media can give small businesses the advantage.
+In fact, I think we’ll continue to see how social media can give small businesses the advantage over their larger competitors.
 It’s all about how you engage with your audience, no matter the size of your company or its marketing budget.

-Social media doesn’t require you to be on every platform in order to have an effective strategy.
+2. Social media doesn’t require you to be on every platform in order to have an effective strategy.
 If you’re a small-business owner, you know what it’s like to have to be strategic about the way you advertise your business because your budget doesn’t allow you to use every outlet.
 The same goes for social media.
 You don’t have to use every platform to have effective social media.
-Focusing on the one or two platforms where a majority of your audience is makes much more sense.
+Focusing on one or two platforms where a majority of your audience is will have a better outcome.

 Social media breaks down barriers for financing your dream.
 Before the days of crowdsourcing, small-business owners and entrepreneurs had to rely on pitching their ideas to a small group of potential investors.
 Social media has provided the fuel to launch dozens of great business ideas and products that might have otherwise gone unfinanced.
 Because of social media, ideas can grow organically.

 The key: If you have a great idea for a product or business, social media can help make it a reality.
 The key is telling your story in a way that is going to inspire others to support it.

 What are some other ways that social media has given small businesses the advantage?
 Sound off in the comments below.

 For more quick, actionable marketing tips, subscribe to our bi-monthly newsletter—The Core!
 We’ll share what we’re reading and listening to for inspiration and advice on how to improve your brand awareness.
 Or, are you ready to focus on your core business while we take care of your marketing strategy?
 Contact us for a consultation.